weirdpercent/lyracyst/README.md

 ### Platform

 Lyracyst was designed with POSIX systems in mind, though it should work on Windows with something like [ansicon](http://github.com/adoxa/ansicon).
-Ruby 2.0 also added support for ANSI on Windows.
+Ruby 2.0 supposedly added support for ANSI on Windows.
 Because it supports multiple adapters, it should run on most Ruby implementations.

 ### Synopsis

 Search [Wordnik](http://www.wordnik.com/) [Rhymebrain](http://rhymebrain.com), [Onelook](http://www.onelook.com), and [Urban Dictionary](http://www.urbandictionary.com) from the command line.
-Lyracyst defaults are pretty opinionated in that they are set based on benchmarks I ran on [httpi](http://github.com/weirdpercent/benchhttp), [multi_json](http://github.com/weirdpercent/benchjson), and [multi_xml](http://github.com/weirdpercent/benchxml).
+Lyracyst defaults are pretty opinionated in that they are set based on the following benchmark links I ran on [httpi](http://github.com/weirdpercent/benchhttp), [multi_json](http://github.com/weirdpercent/benchjson), and [multi_xml](http://github.com/weirdpercent/benchxml).
 Your optimal setup may differ.
 Remember, the config file in ~/.lyracyst.yml can be used to override the defaults.
-Get the necessary API keys as follows:
+Get a Wordnik API key as follows:

 - Wordnik - http://developer.wordnik.com/